 An incredible price for value

 The site offers virtually every feature you would expect for listing your vacation property.
 Seasonal rate calendars, interactive media gallery, direct communication between owner and vacationer, and much more.
 There are no service fees, no commissions, nothing.
-And it is all backed by a 100% Money Back Guarantee – no questions asked.

 If price is the only factor why not list on Craigslist?